mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 }
 {% endprism %}

-Now, we must update the template of our `<app-header>` component, adding two `<transition>` components for the different states that our header will live in
+Now, let's update the template of our `<app-header>` component, adding two `<transition>` components for the different states that our header will live in

 {% prism markup %}
 <div class="flex items-center relative overflow-hidden app-header bb b--black-10">